tvwolfsnake/quantum-break-autosplitter/README.md

 eventually I'll add this to the livesplit autosplitter XML, but for now you can download it here.

-A NOTE:
+PLEASE NOTE:
-this autosplitter assumes the only splits in your layout are at the end of each part.
+this autosplitter assumes the only splits in your layout are at the end of each part. currently, you have to do the end split manually. this may change in a later version.

 HOW TO USE:
 1. open quantum break. **&ast;**